Ku-Tadao/fontys/SEM2/README.md

 | TC06 | | | | | | | | | | | | | | | | X | X | X | | | |
 | TC07 | | | | | | | | | | | | | | | | | | | X | X | X |

+The Test Plan and Test Matrix together form a comprehensive approach to validating the functionality and quality of my Reddit replica application.

 ## Design